Open Contracting (RO0046)

 Policy Areas

-Anti-Corruption, Anti-Corruption Institutions, Capacity Building, E-Government, Fiscal Openness, Open Contracting and Public Procurement, Private Sector, Public Participation, Public Procurement, Publication of Budget/Fiscal InformationIRM Review
+Anti Corruption and Integrity, Anti-Corruption Institutions, Capacity Building, Fiscal Openness, Open Contracting, Private Sector, Public Participation, Public Procurement, Publication of Budget/Fiscal InformationIRM Review

 IRM Report: Romania Mid-Term Report 2016-2018, Romania End-of-Term Report 2016-2018